By Alaina Leary

 What other books do you think Even If We Break is in conversation with?
 Do you have any recommendations for published or forthcoming books?

-It’s in conversation with every book with an #ownvoices autistic character because if it wasn’t for books featuring autistic characters written by autistic writers, I wouldn’t have been able to explore Maddy’s story the way I did.
+It’s in conversation with every book by an autistic author with an autistic character because if it wasn’t for books featuring autistic characters written by autistic writers, I wouldn’t have been able to explore Maddy’s story the way I did.
 Books like Elle McNicholl’s A Kind Of Spark, which is middle grade, are nothing at all like Even If We Break, but it features two of the best autistic characters (sisters!)
 I’ve seen in fiction in a long time.

 Similarly, it’s in conversation with many trans and nonbinary characters, because I wouldn’t have figured out who I was without them.
 Shout out in particular to Amy Rose Capetta, Cory McCarthy, Anna-Marie McLemore, Kacen Callender, and Mark Oshiro, all of whom write characters that make YA infinitely better.